ajcumine/pokelm/BLOG.md

 > resolve successfully with an `a` value or unsuccessfully with and `x` value.

 This explains that argument 1, `(a -> b -> result)` is a function that maps the successful values of `a` and `b` to `result`.
-This is where we would construct our whole pokemon data model from our two separate data responses.
+This is where we would construct our whole Pokemon data model from our two separate data responses.
 Now we know what the successful return value of `map2` will be.
 The unsuccessful return value `x` is then whatever failure happens in either of the two tasks passed into `map2` for `Task x a` or `Task x b`.

 Arguments 2 and 3 are then just the tasks that need to be passed into the `map2` function.